The Content Moderator's Dilemma: Removal of Toxic Content and Distortions to Online Discourse: Data and Methods

 To understand the topic composition of our underlying Twitter data and the changes that occur with increased content moderation, we train a Top2Vec topic model \citep{angelov2020top2vec} on our sample of political Tweets.
 Top2Vec combines embeddings from pre-trained transformer models with unsupervised clustering algorithms to derive highly interpretable topics.
 By relying on pre-trained embeddings, Top2Vec can handle large and diverse datasets more effectively than traditional topic models like Latent Dirichlet Allocation (LDA) \citep{blei2003latent} and provide a more nuanced description of the underlying topics, especially when dealing with short texts like Tweets.
 A further advantage of Top2Vec is that it automatically chooses the number of clusters, which is a key challenge when training traditional topic models.

 The Top2Vec algorithm proceeds in three steps.
 First, the texts are transformed into embedding vectors based on pre-trained models.
 In our particular case, we make use of the universal-sentence-encoder model \citep{cer2018universalsentenceencoder}.
 Second, the embeddings are projected into a lower-dimensional space using UMAP \citep{mcinnes2018umap}.
 This helps to overcome the sparsity of the higher-dimensional space.
 Third, the reduced embeddings are clustered into topics using HDBSCAN \citep{mcinnes2017hdbscan}, which identifies the centroids for each topic vector.
 We specify that HDBSCAN should only create clusters with at least 1500 observations.
-Top2Vec creates a unique assignment between texts and topics.
-The topic words are then derived based on the word vectors that are closest to the topic centroid.
-We report the most important topic words as well as the assigned topic labels in Appendix \Cref{tab:topic_words}.
+Top2Vec assigns each text to a unique topic.
+The topic words are then derived from the word vectors closest to the topic centroid.
+We report the most important topic words as well as the assigned topic labels in Appendix \Cref{tab:topic_words}.\footnote{The topic labels were assigned based on the most relevant words in each topic and mainly serve to summarize the topic content and ease exposition.}

+Appendix \Cref{fig:topic_tox_composition} displays the size and toxicity composition of each topic identified by the Top2Vec model.
+The total length of each bar reflects the number of Tweets assigned to the topic, while the stacked segments show the distribution of toxicity scores across five bins.
+The figure highlights substantial heterogeneity across topics in both overall size and in the composition of toxicity.